Leo Tolstoy

 3

-People live by love; self love is the beginning of death, the love for God and other people is the beginning of life.
+People live by love; love for oneself is the beginning of death, love for God and other people is the beginning of life.

 4